Xela3026/workflows-docs/docs/credential-vault.md

 The `"api-key"` credential would have had a visible value when created, but once the credentials set was saved and closed, its value was hidden by asterisks as shown.

+## Using Credentials

+The first step in using a credential set is importing it into your workflow.
+To do this:
+1. In the Credential Vault, find the "ID" of the credential set you want to use.
+2. Then, in your workflow, click on the pencil icon in the toolbar up the top.
+This will open your workflow's properties.
+3. Find the `"credentials"` property, it should be an array.
+Then, insert the credential set's ID as a string inside this array.

+Your credential set can now be used within your workflow.

-To reference specific credentials in your workflows using the [placeholder method](./workflows.md#placeholders), follow the format `{{CREDENTIALS.set-name.credential-name}}`.
-So, in the above example, to use the API key, you would use the placeholder `{{CREDENTIALS.Docs Example.api-key}}`.
+To reference specific credentials in your workflows using the [placeholder method](./workflows.md#placeholders), follow the format `{{CREDENTIAL.set-name.credential-name}}`.
+So, in the above example, to use the API key, you would use the placeholder `{{CREDENTIAL.Docs Example.api-key}}`.

 [comment]: <> (can you have spaces in the placeholder like that?
 WIP)